theednaffattack/react-redux-graphql-passport-starter/README.md

 Finally I added in server-side rendering for the bits that make sense -- not the forms, yet, though!

+## Note

+This version only works with Node < 8!!!

+An issue in the node-sass package limits Node to versions below 8.

 ## About

 This is a starter boilerplate app I've put together using the following technologies: